virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

 // Optimize step size near the camera and near the light source.
 The densier field - the bigger step t += max( d * 0.1 * max( min( ls_dst, length( ro * k ) ), 1.0 ), 0.01 ) / k;
 ```
-At the end of the loop, we artificially add more density to keep the medium more sparse and step `t` forward by some amount, based on the local density and the distance to the camera.
+At the end of the loop, we artificially add more density to keep the medium more sparse, and then step `t` forward by an amount, based on the local density and the distance to the camera.
+This ensures that the ray marches through the volume in a controlled manner.

-The final touch is to add scattering based on total density.
-The denser the medium, the more light scatters in all directions, reducing its brightness:
+The final touch is to add scattering based on the total density.
+The denser the medium, the more light scatters in all directions, which reduces its brightness.
+This effect simulates how light interacts wit the particles within the Nebula:

 ```glsl
 // Simple scattering